KiandaBPM/docs/content/docs/low-code/client-connector/_index.md

 The new client connector is designed to allow users to have customized data source connectors.

-**Client Connectors will be available for use in the next release 2.20.**
+**Client Connectors are now available for use in beta mode.**

 Please note that administrator privilege's will be required for creating a client connector, using the connector as a data source and in processes will be available to any user under the subscription.

 ## Features

-- Customized client connector
+- Customizable data source connector
 - Editable UI and JS code similar to custom rules/widgets/fields
-- Microservice integration
 - Ability to alter the query payload
 - Add new custom data source settings
+- Sensitive data encryption in each call